JohnKersey2/Refactored-Horiseon-landing-page/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+Semantic HTML
+Logical structure
+Alt Attributes
+Sequential heading
+Concise Title

+Without changing funcitonality, I was to help optimize accessability and SEO.
+My tasks included creating a concise title, give the code semantic HTML elements, and refactor the code into a more logical struture.

 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.